 If gas gangrene is suspected, treatment must begin immediately.

-High doses of antibiotics, typically penicillin and clindamycin, are given, and all dead and infected tissue is removed surgically.
-About one of five people with gas gangrene in a limb requires amputation.
+High doses of antibiotics, typically penicillin and clindamycin, are given.
+All dead and infected tissue is removed surgically.
+In severe cases, amputation may rarely be necessary.

 Treatment in a high-pressure oxygen (hyperbaric oxygen) chamber may also be helpful, but such chambers are not always readily available.

 Prevention of Gas Gangrene

 Skin injuries should be cleaned thoroughly.
 People should contact their doctor if the injured area enlarges and becomes swollen, hot, red, and tender because they may need antibiotics.
 People with diabetes and other disorders that weaken their immune system have an increased risk of developing injury-related infections and should be evaluated as early as possible.